Well it's a good thing we here in the Linux community had that refreshing and

 'Fastest to Fix Shellshock'

-"Most solid Linux distro: Check," he asserted.
+"It's gotta be PCLinuxOS," Ebersol said."Most solid Linux distro: Check," he asserted.
 "Most DEs available: I make seven different PCLinuxOS versions, not counting Cinnamon, WindowMaker and E-19."

 Also, "fastest distro to fix Shellshock," Ebersol said.
 Specifically, "two days after the security hole was made public."